 The use of TIPS in the treatment of portal-hypertension-related complications has progressively increased and has achieved good results[9,10].
 However, the clinical benefit of this intervention has been hampered due to a high rate of HE, up to 20%-40% at 12 mo follow-up[3].
 HE has become an important issue to be taken into consideration in TIPS candidates and a problem to be addressed after the procedure, which influence its widespread use in clinical practice.

-Numerous studies[11,12] have evaluated the risk factors associated with post-TIPS HE in patients with portal hypertension due to cirrhosis, such as the selection of candidates for TIPS placement, the patient’s age, and liver function, as measured by Child-Pugh or MELD scores.
+Numerous studies[11,12] have evaluated the risk factors associated with post-TIPS HE in patients with portal hypertension due to cirrhosis, such as the selection of candidates for TIPS placement, the patient’s age, and liver function, as measured by Child-Pugh or Model of End-Stage Liver Disease scores.
 However, few studies focus on whether targeted puncture of right or left intrahepatic branch of portal vein in TIPS may reduce the incidence of post-TIPS HE[13].

 HE is mainly due to absorption of toxic substances from the intestinal portal vein system, through the shunt without the liver first pass effect into the systemic circulation, caused by dysfunction of the central nervous system; a syndrome with mental and nervous symptoms[14].
 One of the toxic substances that causes HE is blood ammonia[15].
 There are two aspects of the source of blood ammonia in the body, endogenous ammonia is produced by catabolism in vivo, and exogenous ammonia is produced by catabolism of nitrogenous substances in the intestine[16].
-In the latter, 90% is found in blood urea and is diffused into the intestinal cavity through the gastrointestinal mucosal blood vessels, and decomposed by bacterial urease[17].
+In the latter, 90% is found in blood urea and is diffused into the intestinal cavity through the gastrointestinal mucosal blood vessels and decomposed by bacterial urease[17].

-The superior mesenteric vein and splenic vein are composed of two branches of main portal vein; the former mainly collects blood reflux in the small intestine, colon and pancreatic head; the latter mainly collects blood from the spleen, pancreatic body and tail; and other parts, or inferior mesenteric vein collect blood reflux in the left colon[18].
+The superior mesenteric vein and splenic vein are composed of two branches of main portal vein; the former mainly collects blood reflux in the small intestine, colon, and pancreatic head; the latter mainly collects blood from the spleen, pancreatic body and tail; and other parts or inferior mesenteric vein collect blood reflux in the left colon[18].
 Thus, exogenous ammonia is absorbed into the body mainly through the superior mesenteric vein.
 It is reported that the reflux blood from the splenic and superior mesenteric veins is distributed hydrodynamically in the main portal vein, that is, alongside the trunk on both sides of the wall of the portal vein.
 However, it is not fully mixed and enters the left and right branches of the portal vein.
-The right branch mainly receives superior mesenteric venous blood while the left branch mainly receives blood from the splenic vein[7,8].
+The right branch mainly receives superior mesenteric venous blood, while the left branch mainly receives blood from the splenic vein[7,8].
 We hypothesized that targeted puncture of the left portal vein would divert the non-nutritive blood from the splenic vein into the TIPS shunt and reduce the incidence of HE.